arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 Finalfibres.append([0,X_axis/2.,Y_axis/2.,CircleDiameter])
 ```

 Alright.
-We have placed the 2 fibres and now we need to know the current fibre volumetric fraction, since we will generate the fibre fibres until Vf_current = Vf_target (or at least it reaches maxiteration).
+We have placed the 2 fibres and now we need to know the current fibre volume fraction, since we will generate the fibre fibres until Vf_current = Vf_target (or at least it reaches maxiteration).

 ```python
 #CURRENT VOLUMETRIC FRACTION
 Vfactual = (2*pi*(CircleDiameter/2.)**2)/(X_axis*Y_axis)
 ```

 Everything is almost defined...
 Before starting the random fibres placement, lets create a variable named "flag_iteration".
-This variable will count the number of iteractions that does not converge.
+This variable will count the number of iterations that does not converge.
 If this "flat_iteration" reaches "maxiter), the code will stop generating more fibres and will plot the RVE for the actual Vf.

 ```python
 #FLAG MASURING NUMBER OF ITERACTION
 flag_iteration=0
 ```

 Cool!
 Are you ready?
-Lets start the random placement now.
+Let's start the random placement now.
 First, while Vf_actual < Vf_target, a "dummy Fibre" is randomly generated anywhere in the domain.

 ```python
 #INITIATE RANDOM FIBRES